agiix/jekyll-now/_posts/2020-8-31-HoneynetProject.md

 ## Conclusion

 * Currently the PoC takes a rather simple approach to categorize malware samples, by matching certain TTP's to one or more malware categories.
-* This works fine for malware categories like Ransomware, where there are characterisic behaviors that are unique for this category, but categories within the Trojan families are harder to distunguish by only matching for TTP's
+* This works fine for malware categories like Ransomware, where there are characterisic behaviors that are unique for this category, but categories within the Trojan families are harder to distunguish by only matching for TTP's.
-* Some of the adapted signatures remain vailid, but certain signatures need to be further updated, since they check for certain file location within common applications that might have changed over time.
+* Some of the adapted signatures remain valid, but certain signatures need to be further updated, since they check for certain file location within common applications that might have changed over time.
 * The taken approach works primarly well for testing old and new signatures but needs more research and devlopment to improve the challenge of malware classification.